robinrodricks/FluentFTP/README.md

 - **Download**() - Downloads a file from the server to a Stream or byte[].
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it downloads data in chunks.

 - **UploadFile**() - Uploads a file from the local file system to the server.
-Use `FtpExists.Append` to append to a file.
+Use `FtpExists.Append` to resume a partial upload.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it uploads data in chunks.
 Optionally [verifies the hash](#faq_verifyhash) of a file & retries transfer if hash mismatches.

 - **DownloadFile**() - Downloads a file from the server to the local file system.
+Use `FtpLocalExists.Append` to resume a partial download.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it downloads data in chunks.
 Local directories are created if they do not exist.
 Optionally [verifies the hash](#faq_verifyhash) of a file & retries transfer if hash mismatches.

 - **UploadFiles**() - Uploads multiple files from the local file system to a single folder on the server.
 Returns the number of files uploaded.
 Skipped files are not counted.
 User-defined error handling for exceptions during file upload (ignore/abort/throw).
 Optionally [verifies the hash](#faq_verifyhash) of a file & retries transfer if hash mismatches.
 Faster than calling `UploadFile()` multiple times.